microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 Property|Type|Description
 type|string|Required field.
 One of openURL (opens the given URL), imBack (posts a message in the chat to the bot that sent the card), call (skype or phone number), showImage (for images only, displays the image), signin (sign in card only). title|String|Text description that appears on the button tap|Action object|Value depending on the type of action.
-For openURL is a URL, for signin is the URL to the authentication flow, for imBack is a user defined string (which may contain hidden metadata for the bot e.g. &lt;offerID="10"/&gt;, for call can be "skype:skypeid" or "tel:telephone", for showImage not required.
+For openURL is a URL, for signin is the URL to the authentication flow, for imBack is a user defined string (which may contain hidden metadata for the bot e.g. &lt;meta roomid='10'/&gt;, for call can be "skype:skypeid" or "tel:telephone", for showImage not required.

 ## Groups